PTUA logo

 (Source: Scoresby Freeway EES, Supplement G, p.37)

 The only outcome to be expected from building more roads for freight is to encourage all the freight that still moves by rail to go by road instead, leading to more big trucks in residential areas.
-A case in point is the Ford factories in Campbellfield and Geelong, which are connected by rail.
-Materials used to travel between the two sites on freight trains, but after work was done in the 1990s to widen the Geelong Road (while the railway was left to decline), Ford switched to using B-triple road trains instead.
-More recently, in January 2007 a rail freight shuttle service operated by CRT Group between Altona North and the Port of Melbourne was forced to close, due to inability to compete with state-subsidised road freight.
-As a result of this latter closure, residents of the western suburbs could expect 3500 more truck trips a day through their streets.
+A case in point is the former Ford factories in Campbellfield and Geelong, which were directly connected by rail.
+For decades, materials travelled between the two sites on freight trains, but after work was done in the 1990s to widen the Geelong Road (while the railway was left to decline), Ford switched to using B-triple road trains instead.

 Freight is also subject to the 'induced traffic' effect: new roads can increase freight traffic even when there's no more actual freight to be moved than before.
 For example, many large retailers have their main distribution depots in the western suburbs, where land is cheap.
 But many of their customers are in the eastern suburbs, so they also maintain secondary depots in the east because it's not currently worth their while to truck all their stock to the eastern suburbs from the other side of town.
 If new roads make it cheaper to move freight from the west to the east than to maintain a second warehouse, retailers will switch to trucking everything from the cheap depot in the western suburbs.
 Melbourne's liveability will have been sacrificed for a marginal increase in shareholders' profits.